 According to a study published in the Journal of Agricultural and Food Chemistry, red wine, with or without alcohol, and wine with grape seed extract both fight off bacteria.
 Throughout the study, researchers grew cultures of different types of bacteria responsible for causing dental diseases.
 They then dipped these bacteria swatches into different types of liquid, including red wine, red wine without alcohol, red wine spiked with grape seed extract, and water with 12 percent ethanol.

-"This study is about applying something to the teeth that decreases bacteria,” said Gary L. Glasband, DDS.
+"This study is about applying something to the teeth that decreases bacteria,” Gary L. Glasband, DDS said.
 “The effectiveness of this type of product [red wine] depends on how long it stays on the tooth, known as its 'substantivity.’
 Wine has a high substantivity, which you can see as it stains the teeth when you drink it."

 Red wine protects against certain cancers.

 According to The International Journal of Cancer, men who consume one to two glasses of red wine per day may be cutting their risk of prostate cancer in half.
 "We found that men who consumed four or more glasses of red wine per week reduced their risk of prostate cancer by [around] 50 percent," said lead author Janet Stanford, who conducted the study with colleagues from the Fred Hutchinson Cancer Research Center in Seattle.

 Researchers analyzed data gathered in the 1990s from 753 newly diagnosed prostate cancer patients (aged between 40 and 64) who lived in the Seattle area.
 Of the patients, 498 had “less aggressive” tumors, while the other 255 patients had “more aggressive” tumors.
 Researchers used 703 cancer-free men as a control group.